The Dynamics of Globular Clusters and Elliptical Galaxies: Introduction

+The earliest population III (Pop III) massive stars cannot be older than $t_U$, and are believed to have formed in dark matter mini-halos of typical mass $M=10^5-10^6$M$_\odot$ at redshifts $z=20-30$, $\sim100$ million years after the Big Bang at the end of the cosmic dark ages.
+New parallaxes from the Gaia space mission that replace the older HST measurements assess the age of the Milky Way halo Population II, metal deficient, high velocity subgiant HD-140283 (or Methuselah star) to be $12.0\pm 0.5$ Gyr, or $1.8\pm0.5$~Gyr after the Big Bang \citep{Tang_2021}, comfortably within $t_U$ and after the CMB.
+Analysis of very low-metallicity stars in globular clusters suggests their age to be $13.32\pm0.1$~Gyr, with $t_U$ constrained to be $13.5^{+0.16}_{-0.14}$ Gyr \citep{2020JCAP...12..002V}.

-The origin of the supermassive black holes (SMBHs) that power distant quasars remains uncertain, and their rapid formation presents a paradox \citep{2019PASA...36...27W}, because the ages of the oldest quasars, stars and GCs extends into the period before reionisation.
-It is generally accepted that the expanding Universe differentiated into gas clouds that subsequently collapsed, but the formation of quasars of mass $>10^{10}$ M$_\odot$ and readshifts $>7$ would require an accretion time greater than their age at that epoch.
-This has suggested new mechanisms such as supra-exponential accretion \citep{2014Sci...345.1330A}, although the timescale of early formation of these old GCs and ancient stars, galaxies, and quasars is consistent with fissuring of the hot plasma itself as the Universe expanded rather than re-condensation of the expanding hot gas.
+Nevertheless these ages are all uncomfortably close to the epoch of decoupling, suggesting that stars of the earliest GCs formed rapidly from the condensing gas clouds against the expanding universe.
+This early formation timescale for old GCs and ancient stars, galaxies, and quasars has suggested some new mechanisms such as supra-exponential accretion with fissuring of the hot plasma itself as the Universe expanded, rather than re-condensation of the expanding hot gas \cite{2014Sci...345.1330A}.